dar1acraciun/Proiect-Ai-2025-2026/README.md

 3. In the sidebar, choose a problem and parameters, set prefill level, then generate an instance.
 Run the benchmark and select your algorithm guess to see your score.

-## Notes
-- Minimax/Nash quiz flows from the CLI are not yet ported.
-- Graphs for Graph Coloring are generated heuristically across color classes and may produce fewer edges than requested.